Pinned, locked, pushed, and pulled traveling waves in structured environments: Introduction

+The theory of mode locking has been used in the context of coupled map lattices to explain the locking of invasion velocities, and some rigorous results are available on the existence and properties of locked fronts~\citep{carretero:locking_physica,carretero:locking_pre, fernandez:jsp, coutinho:extended, coutinho:convolution, coutinho:monotone, turzik:stability}.
+Previous studies, however, lacked ecological context and focused exclusively on bistable maps.
+Therefore, they did not explore the transition from continuous to locked fronts as the strength of an Allee effect or other ecological parameters are varied~(Fig.~\ref{fig:table_schematic}).
+Understanding this transition and the differences between DSDT and other models are the primary goals of this paper.
 We show that velocity locking requires positive density-dependence in growth or dispersal, but bistability is not necessary.
 In addition to locked and pinned waves, we report two types of continuous expansions in DSDT models.
-These types are analogous to pulled and pushed waves in reaction-diffusion equation~\cite{saarloos:review, birzu:semipushed, gandhi:pulled_pushed}.
+These types are analogous to pulled and pushed waves in reaction-diffusion equation~\citep{saarloos:review, birzu:semipushed, gandhi:pulled_pushed}.
 Our results further demonstrate that velocity locking occurs both in one and two spatial dimensions and is robust to significant levels of demographic and environmental fluctuations.
-The effects of velocity locking on stochastic front wandering and evolutionary dynamics are also discussed. \\
+The effects of velocity locking on stochastic front wandering and evolutionary dynamics are also discussed.

-\textbf{ \hclr{Results}}

-\textit{Velocity locking occurs in many ecological models}\\ We studied a variety of ecological growth models to determine whether velocity locking is a generic phenomenon.
-One convenient choice of~$g(c)$ is the piecewise-linear growth model:
+\section{Results}